 Not risky for breastfeeding or infant.

-Oral, intramuscular or intravenous administration in 3 to 4 daily doses.
+Administered orally, intramuscularly or intravenously in 3 to 4 daily dosis.

-One reported case (Mann 1980) of pseudomembrane colitis in an infant whose mother was on clindamicin and gentamicin.
+There is a published case (Mann 1980) of pseudomembranous colitis in an infant whose mother took clindamycin and gentamicin.

 Expert authors consider the use of this medication safe or probably safe during breastfeeding (Hale 2019, Briggs 2017, Amir 2014 y 2011, Mitrano 2009, Spencer 2008, Schaefer 2007).

 American Academy of Pediatrics: medication usually compatible with breastfeeding (AAP 2001).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.